Grocery Shopping Hacks: How to Save Money on Groceries in 2025

 Shop Online but Pick It Up Yourself

 Delivery charges can be an added expense, but there’s another option with brands like Walmart.
-You can buy online, go to the store and pick up your shopping bags yourself.
+You can buy online, go to the store, and pick up your shopping bags yourself.
 Not only does it save you delivery money, but it’s a great way to stick to a list and budget without getting distracted by various products displayed under the bright lights in the aisles.
-With the Walmart app, you can even notify when you’re heading to the store and share your parking spot number, so your bags are delivered to your car faster.
+With the Walmart app, you can even notify when you’re heading to the store and share your parking spot number, so an employee can deliver your bags to your car faster.

 Get Coupon-Savvy